lumc-sasc/wf-PHAVA/docs/USER_GUIDE.md

 Linked adapters are required to run the pipeline.
 The Python tool [make_linked_adapters.py](https://github.com/lumc-sasc/wf-PHAVA/blob/main/bin/make_linked_adapter.py) can be used to make the linked adapters.
 In the main, the forward primer (f_p) and reverse primer (r_p) can be specified.
 Running the main function will print two linked adapters, which can be used for the linked_adapter_1 and linked_adapter_2 mandatory inputs.
 The order doesn't matter.

 The CSV file contains three columns: gene name, sample ID, and path to the file.
-Per gene, multiple samples can be specified, as presented below:
+Per gene, multiple samples can be specified, as seen in the {example csv file](https://github.com/lumc-sasc/wf-PHAVA/blob/main/docs/sample_example.csv), or as presented below:

 ```plaintext
 GENE_NAME,SAMPLE_ID,PATH